Contrabass guitar: History

-A "classical contrabass guitar" is tuned E1–A1–D2–G2–B2–E3, like the classical guitar, but one octave lower.
+A "classical contrabass guitar" (aka Acoustic Bass VI) is tuned E1–A1–D2–G2–B2–E3, like the classical guitar, but one octave lower.
 It is popular in Fado bands in Portugal and South America.
 In this sense, it may actually be considered as an acoustic bass guitar, for it shares the same low-end range.
 Although called a contrabass guitar, the fact that it is tuned only an octave lower than a normal guitar makes it—in modern terminology—more an acoustic bass guitar than a contrabass instrument.
 Its strings are much thinner than a conventional acoustic bass guitar, so it lacks the "thick" tone of those instruments.

 Contrabass guitars from the 1970s are often tuned B0–E1–A1–D2–G2–C3 (B0 being the lowest B on a standard 88-key piano).
 Some players prefer B0–E1–A1–D2–F♯2–B2, which preserves the intervals of a standard guitar tuning (lowered by a twelfth) and makes the top and bottom notes the same pitch.
 They are usually electric instruments with a solid wooden body.
 After guitar maker Carl Thompson made a first, arguably non-satisfying attempt to create such an instrument in 1974, Ken Smith built the first entirely usable electric contrabass guitar in 1982.
 This was again at the request of bassist Anthony Jackson, who later asked Vinnie Fodera and Joey Lauricella of Fodera Guitars to build several instruments according to his ideas.
-The contrabass guitar influenced the development of the six-string electric bass.